cobbzilla/s3s3mirror/README.md

     s3s3mirror.sh -p foo -d foo/subfolder source source *This might cause recursion and raise your AWS bill unnecessarily*

 MORE BAD IDEAS: Use caution with the `-X` flag.
-If run from the wrong directory, or you will most likely *delete everything* on the destination.
+If run from the wrong directory, you will likely *delete everything* on the destination.

     s3s3mirror.sh -X /some/empty/dir some-bucket
     s3s3mirror.sh -X some-empty-bucket ./